mantinhas/errorwall/README.md

-# Errorwall
+# Errorwall - sample-app-gramined branch

 This project contains two sandboxed applications:

 - Errorwall : a proxy server that receives messages (simulating error messages), and will detect the flag "yao" in plaintext
-- Sample-App : a sample python application that reads user input and sends it through a WebSocket to the Errorwall
+- Sample-App : a sample python application that reads user input and sends it through a WebSocket to the Errorwall.
+This sample app is running inside of an SGX enclave using Gramine.

 ## Building